 EFFICIENT: providing care that is free of waste, including waste of equipment, supplies, and time.

 EQUITABLE: providing a consistent level of care for all members.

 Improving Services for Members

 CHP's quality improvement (QI) activities focus on improving the health status and satisfaction of our members.
-In 2012, CHP made considerable progress toward achieving the short and long-term goals for clinical and service quality and patient safety that were outlined in our work plan.
+In 2013, CHP made considerable progress toward achieving the short and long-term goals for clinical and service quality and patient safety that were outlined in our work plan.
 CHP has continued a quality initiative to decrease avoidable hospital readmissions.
-Capital Health Plan is the highest-ranked Medicare and Commercial plan in Florida and the number 3 ranked Commercial plan in the nation by the National Committee for Quality Assurance (NCQA) in “NCQA’s Health Insurance Plan Rankings 2012-2013.”
+Capital Health Plan is the highest-ranked Medicare and Commercial plan in Florida and the number 6 ranked Medicare plan in the nation by the National Committee for Quality Assurance (NCQA) in “NCQA’s Health Insurance Plan Rankings 2013-2014.”
 Click on the links below to review a copy of our QI Program Description and Workplan, and an evaluation of the status of our QI activities.
 If you would like additional information, or need a copy of these documents mailed to you, contact our Member Services department at (850) 383-3311.

 Links to Quality and Patient Safety Information